dpeldo/Heralding-Frontend/README.md

 >      general_log_file	= /var/log/mysql/mysql-General.log
 >      general_log		= 1

+-- Create the database and tables in workbench by running CreateDatabase.sql located in {heralding install directory}/frontend-services/ or by running the following:

+>     mysql> source {heralding install directory}/frontend-services/CreateDatabase.sql

-   **Note: mv_to_mysql.sh uses the encrypted login-path called "mypath" instead of hard coding the login information: https://dev.mysql.com/doc/refman/5.6/en/option-file-options.html - - Test your sql configuration with the following command prior to scheduling the jobs in step 6.**
+   **Note: mv_to_mysql.sh uses the encrypted login-path called "mypath" instead of hard coding the login information: https://dev.mysql.com/doc/refman/5.6/en/option-file-options.html - Test your sql configuration with the following command prior to scheduling the jobs in step 6.**

 >      mysql --login-path=mypath heralding -bse "select count(*) from sessions"

+Before moving on to step 6, you'll need to add permissions to the user you created in the steps above:

+>     GRANT FILE ON heralding.* TO 'heralding'@'localhost';

+or, if you prefer:

+>     GRANT FILE ON heralding.* TO 'heralding'@'%';

+You may need to flush your permissions afterwards:

+>     FLUSH PRIVILEGES;

-6. 2 jobs should be configured to run the two scripts to both move data in to sql and also move exported MySQL data to the public website.
-If you are adding the front-end to an existing honeypot with logs already collected, please copy them out to keep as a backup in case something goes wrong.
+**6.** 2 jobs should be configured to run the two scripts to both move data in to sql and also move exported MySQL data to the public website.
+If you are adding the front-end to an existing honeypot with logs already collected, please copy the log_auth.csv and log_session.csv out to keep as a backup in case something goes wrong.
+Be aware that every time the script runs the log_auth and log_session data files will be emptied out and every 5 minutes the current log is backed up to {heralding install directory}/frontend-services/temp/.
 The following example runs those processes every 5 minutes but they can be changed as necessary.

+-- Do a test run of in a terminal to verify all permissions are correct before scheduling jobs.

+>     sudo sh {heralding install directory}/frontend-services/mv_to_mysql.sh

+If everything is working as designed, go ahead and schedule a time for the scripts to push.

 >   sudo crontab -e: